Skip to main content

 Running a job from workbench

-In Workbench, batch UDFs require manual execution (Shift+Enter) and show a confirmation modal.
+In Workbench, dedicated instance UDFs require manual execution (Shift+Enter) and show a confirmation modal.

 note

-Batch and realtime jobs have separate caches.
-Running the same UDF with and without instance_type will cache results independently.
+Dedicated instance and realtime jobs have separate caches.
+Running the same UDF with different engine values will cache results independently.

 Write to disk, don't return data

-Batch jobs should write results to cloud storage or mount, not return them.
-Data returned from batch jobs can be lost if the connection times out.
+Dedicated instance jobs should write results to cloud storage or mount, not return them.
+Data returned can be lost if the connection times out.

 import pandas as pd